 Once that’s out of the way, the only secret is to learn to use the various brushes.
 You can use the Paintbrush tool, the Pencil tool, and the Ink tool, but the really impressive visuals come from using the MyPaint brush, which is stacked in the same section as the other three.

 The MyPaint brush uses the open-source MyPaint library created by the app of the same name, but it’s not just for painting.
 There are a huge number of brushes that recreate all kinds of drawing media, from pencils to charcoal to pastels, and even blending tools.

 If you want a more detailed explanation of the MyPaint system, check out my article on how to paint in GIMP.

 If freehand drawing isn’t your style (or within your ability, like yours truly), you can use a different method to draw in GIMP: strokes.
 The stroke system allows you to create a selection or a path and then have GIMP trace the outline with a solid color, a pattern, or even one of the many brush-based tools such as the MyPaint brush.

 To get started, create your shape template using one of the selection tools or the Paths tool.
 Selections are quick and easy, but using paths allows you to create more flowing, freeform shapes with relative ease.

 Selections are best used for drawing the simple shapes that you can make using the Rectangle Select and Elliptical Select tools.
-You could also use selections created by the Fuzzy Select tool or any of the other selection tools, but only if you’re drawing on an image that has something in the background for them to work on.
+You could also use selections created by the Fuzzy Select tool (Magic Wand) or any of the other selection tools, but only if you’re drawing on an image that has something in the background for them to work on.